Afnisse/Coding-Challenge-Software-Engineer-application-by-Yassine-Afnisse/README.md

 ### Create a new product
 @ To create a new product click on NEW ITEM button in the top left of the table, a modal will pop up to fill the form and submitted

+## Questions?
+If you have any questions, email me on [yassine@afnisse.com](mailto:yassine@afnisse.com) I will be happy to answer your questions or clarify the ambiguity.